MoriyaShiine/enchancement/README.md

 * Enchanted Books are free to merge with items in an Anvil.
 * Luck of the Sea acts as if the item also has Lure.
 * Ender Pearls no longer deal damage upon landing.
+* Mobs can spawn with any random enchantment.
 * Tridents will return from the void if thrown down there.
 * Makes a select few potions a bit weaker to account for the removal of some enchantments.
 * Reduces the saturation gained and Regeneration level given from Golden Apples.